-Cleveland Fire Authority has a duty under the Local Government Act 1999 to conduct business in accordance with the law ensuring public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
+Cleveland Fire Authority (CFA) has a duty under the Local Government Act 1999 to conduct business in accordance with the law ensuring public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
 We are committed to the highest standards of conduct and have robust controls over the use of resources, based on open decision making, accountability and transparency.

-The Authority takes decisions every day that impacts businesses, our residents and visitors to our area.
+The Authority takes decisions every day that impact businesses, our residents and visitors to our area.
 Our Constitution details how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.

-The most significant decisions relating to our plans and strategies, such as setting and agreeing the Community Risk Management Plan (CRMP), setting the budget and Council Tax level, are taken by the Cleveland Fire Authority.
-Other decisions are delegated to the Executive Committee, with operational management decisions, as well as decisions in respect of functions which require professional officer training and skills, delegated to Officers in accordance with our approved scheme of delegation.
+The most significant decisions relating to our plans and strategies, such as approving our Community Risk Management Plan (CRMP), and setting the budget and Council Tax level, are taken by the CFA; policy decisions are delegated to the Executive Committee.
+Operational management decisions relating to Cleveland Fire Brigade are taken by the Chief Fire Officer in accordance with our approved scheme of delegation.

-In 2022/23 Cleveland Fire Authority was made up of 16 Elected Members from the four councils of Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton in the Authority Area.
+In 2023/24 CFA comprised 16 Elected Members from the four councils of Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton.
 The membership from each of the four Councils is based on their population and is politically balanced to reflect the make-up of the Councils.
-In 2022/23 the membership was
+In 2023/24 the membership was:

-Hartlepool 3 Members 1 Labour, 1 Independent, 1 Conservative Middlesbrough 4 Members 2 Labour, 1 Independent, 1 Middlesbrough Independent Group Redcar & Cleveland 4 Members 1 Labour, 1 The Independent Group, 1 Liberal Democrat, 1 Independent Stockton 5 Members 2 Labour, 2 Conservative, 1 Vacant Post
+Hartlepool 3 Members 1 Labour, 2 Conservative & Independent Coalition Middlesbrough 4 Members 2 Labour, 1 Conservative, 1 Middlesbrough Independent Group Redcar and Cleveland 4 Members 1 Labour, 1 The Independent Group, 1 Liberal Democrat, 1 Conservative Stockton 5 Members 2 Labour, 3 Conservative

-Our governance framework comprises systems, processes, culture and values by which the Authority directs and controls its activities through which it is accountable for and engages with the community.
-The Authority has approved and adopted a code of corporate governance which encompasses the guidance and best practice outlined in the 'Delivering Good Governance in Local Government Framework' (2016 edition) which is published by CIPFA and SOLACE.
+Our governance framework comprises systems, processes, and values through which the Authority directs and controls its activities and engages with the community.
+The Authority has adopted a code of corporate governance which encompasses the guidance and best practice outlined in the 'Delivering Good Governance in Local Government Framework' (2016 edition) which is published by CIPFA and SOLACE.

-Corporate governance services are provided to the Fire Authority through the role of a Legal Adviser/Monitoring Officer and a Service Level Agreement with Hartlepool Borough Council for the provision of a financial governance function that includes the role of the Treasurer and an internal audit function.
+Corporate governance services are provided to the Fire Authority by a directly appointed Legal Advisor and Monitoring Officer and Treasurer.
+The Deputy Treasurer, Financial Management and Internal Audit functions are provided through a Service Level Agreement with Hartlepool Borough Council.

-Our commissioned Internal Audit function provides challenge and assurance over the effectiveness of our risk management, internal control and governance arrangements.
-The function supports, provides advice and challenges management to assist the development of robust systems of control, policies and procedures to ensure the best use of resources.
-They cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
+Our Internal Auditors provide challenge and assurance over the effectiveness of our risk management, internal control, and governance arrangements.
+They aim to support, advise, and challenge management to assist in the development of robust, effective, and efficient systems of control, policies and procedures.
+The Audit team cannot eliminate all risk of failure and can therefore only provide reasonable and not absolute assurance of effectiveness.

-Our External Auditors (Forvis Mazars) place reliance on the work of our Internal Audit function.
-Internal Audit carries out its role in compliance with Public Sector Internal Audit Standards.
+Our External Auditors (Forvis Mazars LLP) place reliance on the work of our Internal Auditors, who carry out their role in compliance with Public Sector Internal Audit Standards.
 Our Annual Governance Statement reviews the extent to which the Authority has complied with its code of corporate governance and also meets the requirements of the Accounts and Audit (England) Regulations 2015, which requires the Authority to conduct a review at least once a year of the effectiveness of its system of internal control and include a statement reporting on the review within the statement of accounts.
 The outcome of the annual review is incorporated within our Performance Management arrangements and is reported to Elected Members of the Audit and Governance Committee.